YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 :code:`Key.has_value` provides a class property that returns :code:`True` or :code:`False` depending on whether the global or local variable node represented by the given :code:`Key` object has a value or does not have a value, respectively.

+In the event of an error in the underlying :ref:`ydb-data-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the error code and message.

 This property references :code:`Key.data` internally, and is provided for convenience.

 .. code-block:: python